7orivorian/personal-website-react/README.md

 found [here](https://github.com/7orivorian/personal-backend).

 > [!NOTE]
-> This site is a WIP and is currently very ugly (but functional!) due to school
+> This site is currently in a strange state due to issues with Railway, and
-> requirements.
+> isn't actually utilizing the backend at all.

 ## Resources